jugal-krishna/Machine-Learning/README.md

 # Machine-Learning

-This repository consists of all my Machine Learning projects.
+This repository contains all my Machine Learning projects.